drewcrawford/drewcrawford.github.io/rust/index.md

 This avoids some of the "monkeypatching scariness" of traditional class extensions, since you have to opt into them with a fully-qualified name at the place where they are used.

-If you don't do this you will get an error, and there will be a note suggesting one or more `use` lines that will get an implementation of `my_func` that is usable.
+If you don't do this you will get an error, and there will be a note suggesting one or more `use` lines that you need to add to make it work.

 ## Traits as inheritance